jefersonf/mini-go-projects/inmet-alerts/README.md

 # INMET Alerts CLI

-Queries INMET Data and filter it by user location!
+Queries INMET data and filter it by user location!
+WIP.

 ### Output of current version